Project billing

 Open: Sales > Invoices > Scheduled invoice generation

-You access Project billing by clicking the Project billing icon in the General section of the project, Customer block.
+in the General section of the project, Customer block.
 This icon is only available at the project level.

 As a project manager you use Project billing to access the entire billing process for a project, that is, Project billing presents a summary of the items to bill for a project.
 Project billing is particularly useful for helping make decisions about what to bill the customer.

 The Billing plan displays the list of sales order lines linked to the project.
 By default, only the lines at Pending or To be invoiced status are displayed, however you can include both invoiced and closed lines.
 You use the home section to filter and choose the order of the sales order lines to be displayed.
-Specific icons indicate if a sales order line has been billed, and how - using scheduled invoices, using a milestone billing process, using progress statuses, or using a standard invoicing process based on sales deliveries.
+Specific icons indicate if a sales order line has been billed, and how such as using scheduled invoices, using a milestone billing process, using progress statuses, or using a standard invoicing process based on sales deliveries.

-• To display just those sales order lines that are linked with a project milestone, select the Milestone only check box.
+- To display just those sales order lines that are linked with a project milestone, select the Milestone only checkbox.

 Billing plan selection section

 The Billing plan displays the list of sales order lines linked to the project.
-You use the Billing plan selection section to display, group and sort the sales order lines linked to the project.
+You use the Billing plan selection section to display, group, and sort the sales order lines linked to the project.

 Specific icons classify the sales order lines into invoicing methods, as follows: